Scientific Computation Platform for Geophysical Geodesy

 According to the different adjustment modes of terrain masses, the terrain effects usually include the local terrain effect, terrain Bouguer effect, ocean Bouguer effect, crustal equilibrium effect, terrain Helmert condensation and residual terrain effect, etc.

 In physical geodesy, computation of the terrain effects on gravity field elements serves two basic purposes.
 One is to improve the griding performance of discrete field elements, and the other is to separate terrain ultrashort wave components for the gravity field approach.
-Accordingly, PAGravf4.5 defines the quantitative criteria for the selection of the terrain masses adjustment modes and algorithm parameters (such as integral radius, minimum degree of residual terrain model and spatial resolution, etc.).
+Accordingly, PAGravf4.5 defines the quantitative criterian for the selection of the terrain masses adjustment modes and algorithm parameters (such as integral radius, minimum degree of residual terrain model and spatial resolution, etc.).

-(2) The terrain effect is expected to consist of only ultrashort wave components for gravity field approach purpose, so the optimal criterion is that the standard deviation of field elements would decrease, and the statistical mean of terrain effects in the range of tens of kilometers is small after the terrain effect removed.
+(2) The terrain effect is expected to consist of only ultrashort wave components for gravity field approach purpose, so the optimal criterion should be that the standard deviation of field elements after the terrain effect removed would decrease, and the statistical mean of terrain effects in the range of tens of kilometers is small.

 (3) The ratio D/ε of difference D between the maximum and minimum of terrain effects on a certain field element and its standard deviation ε, reflects the outlier of ultrashort wave signal in this mode of terrain effect.
 D/ε is large, which means that the proportion of ultrashort wave signals is small, but the signal is large.
 It is beneficial to improve the data processing performance to process this type of field element using this mode of terrain effect.

-(4) When the sizes of several modes of terrain effects are roughly same, the greater the ratio of the standard deviation of terrain effect on gravity disturbance to the standard deviation of terrain effect on height anomaly, the richer the ultrashort wave components of terrain effect, and the more favorable it is for geoid refinement.
+(4) When several modes of terrain effects are roughly same, the greater the ratio of the standard deviation of terrain effect on gravity disturbance to the standard deviation of terrain effect on height anomaly, the richer the ultrashort wave components of terrain effect, and the more favorable it is for geoid refinement.

 The statistical properties of terrain effects vary significantly with the terrain and gravity field nature in the target area.
-It is recommended to calculate, compare, and analyze different modes of terrain effects on various field elements and their differences each other in advance, and then summarize the spectral domain character of the terrain effects and properties of the effect on different types of target field elements to design a calculation scheme with high adaptability based on these analysis results.
+It is recommended to calculate, compare and analyze different modes of terrain effects on various field elements and their differences each other in advance, and then summarize the spectral domain character of the terrain effects and properties of the effect on different types of target field elements to design a calculation scheme with high adaptability based on these analysis results.

 ✋ The uniqueness of the geoid and PAGravf4.5ʹs realization